bibanon/android-development-codex/E970-Nexus-4-Conversion.md

 Generally, if your phone doesn't run out of power or get disconnected during the process, things will be okay, and afterwards, the modification is completely reversible using LGNPST.
 However, **you are ultimately responsible for anything that happens to your device.**

 And before embarking on this difficult journey, you should first check out the [LGOG Android Development forums on XDA](http://forum.xda-developers.com/forumdisplay.php?f=1921) to see if the Custom ROMs there are good enough for you.
 Most of them are ported from the N4 anyway.
+It might even be [[easier to make a port yourself.|E970 Porting Nexus 4 ROMs]]

 ## Pages